ameyakarve/Icarus/README.md

 # Icarus

-Icarus is an JavaScript framework, that will enable you to write highly decoupled, yet structured web apps.
+Icarus is a JavaScript framework, that will enable you to write highly decoupled, yet structured web apps.
 Icarus is built on top of [Twitter Flight](https://github.com/twitter/flight/).
 Icarus retains all the base functionalities of Flight.
 Icarus also uses a modified version of [Laces.js](https://github.com/arendjr/laces.js) for it's Model implementation.
 Some of the documentation has been borrowed from these two.

 ## Why I wrote Icarus